(Translate this site)

 "To my node?
 How would I work it?"

 "It-- it is easy.
 The trigger is visual.
-Think of me as you first found me, in my neuter form.
+Think of me as you first beheld me, in my true, neuter form.
 And audibly say the phrase 'Urrut-berri-sund'.
-My field will then instantly dissipate," she told me with an involuntary shudder.
+My field will then instantly dissipate," she told me-- accompanied with an involuntary full body shudder.
 Wow!
 Her newly grown human-style nervous system must be more developed than I thought!

 At last!
 I'd have her out of her bubble!
 But Sym had had a reason for doing things this way.
 Perhaps she couldn't bear to collapse the field herself, having enjoyed its protection all of her life.
 Or maybe making the trigger be the disgusting sight of her original shape was calculated to make me not want to crack her shell.
-No matter.
-If she hoped disgust would hold me back, she'd greatly erred indeed.
-For no male could resist her as she was now.
+No matter: if she thought disgust would hold me back, she'd greatly erred indeed; for I didn't think any male could resist her as she was now.

 Sym's eyes were narrowed in apprehension.
-I closed mine and brought forth her original visage.
-The great floating gray knot.
-"Urrut-berri-sund," I uttered.
+I closed mine and brought forth her original visage: the great floating gray knot.
+"Urrut-berri-sund," I uttered aloud.

-I heard a gasp, and felt the slightest sag on the couch next to me.
+I heard her gasp, and felt the slightest extra sag on the couch next to me.
 I opened my eyes.

 "No!
 Don't touch me!
 Please don't touch me!"

-"Please Jerry, please give me back my field," Sym was shaking, quivering in fear.
+"Please Jerry, please give me back my field," Sym was shaking now, quivering in fear.
 I couldn't believe her over-reaction.

 *The same way you deactivated it-- it's a simple toggle mechanism.
 Please hurry!*

 "You mean you thought you were hurt by the fall?"
-I asked naively.
+I asked naively (and acoustically too again, just like Sym).

-"No, I feared the contacts of you, the chair, the floor, and the atmosphere."
+"No: I feared the contacts of you, the couch, the floor, and the atmosphere."

 "But I never touched you!"
 I complained.
 For I hadn't!

-"But-- but you're OK now?"
+"But-- but you're okay now?"
 I was disappointed.
 Was this as far as things were going to go?

 "Yes.
 I am undamaged.
 Un-infected."